verana-labs/verifiable-trust-vpr-spec/spec.md

 ```

 The ECOSYSTEM type permissions are created by the Credential Schema owner.
-All other permissions are created by running a Validation Process (or by any account: - for `ISSUER` permissions if issuer_onboarding_mode is equal to `OPEN`, - for `VERIFIER` permissions if verifier_onboarding_mode is equal to `OPEN`).
+All other permissions are created by running an Onboarding Process (or by any account: - for `ISSUER` permissions if issuer_onboarding_mode is equal to `OPEN`, - for `VERIFIER` permissions if verifier_onboarding_mode is equal to `OPEN`).

-A Validation Process (VP) is a process which involves an [[ref: applicant]] (which is the [[ref: corporation]] of validation entry stored in a validation [[ref: keeper]]), a [[ref: validator]] permission, and optional validation fees plus transaction fees.
+A Onboarding Process (VP) is a process which involves an [[ref: applicant]] (which is the [[ref: corporation]] of validation entry stored in a validation [[ref: keeper]]), a [[ref: validator]] permission, and optional validation fees plus transaction fees.

 Validation is used by [[ref: applicants]] that want to: